 Contributions made to the 457(b) Plan at the election of the participant in lieu of receiving cash compensation.
 Elective deferrals to the 457(b) Plan are deducted from your paycheck before income taxes are withheld; however, Social Security and Medicare taxes are still paid on the deduction.
 Income tax is not owed on elective deferrals or any earnings on the elective deferrals until distributed from the 457(b) Plan.
+Elective Deferrals made on an after-tax basis are called Roth elective deferrals.
 For more information about other possible elective deferrals, refer to the VRP SPD.